openstack-archive/fuel-plugin-external-zabbix/doc/content/guide.rst

       :width: 50%

    You could see default passwords by clicking on the eye icon.
-It is highly recommended to change default passwords for Zabbix Administrator and Zabbix Database.
+It is highly recommended to change default passwords for Zabbix Administrator, Zabbix Database and Monitoring user.
+User 'monitoring' will be added in Openstack for zabbix API checks.

 #.
 Adjust other environment settings to your requirements and deploy the
    environment.
 For more information, see